 HIPAA is a comprehensive piece of legislation, which has since incorporated the requirements of a number of other legislative acts such as the Public Health Service Act, Employee Retirement Income Security Act, and most recently, the Health Information Technology for Economic and Clinical Health (HITECH) Act.

-HIPAA is now most commonly known for safeguarding the privacy of patients and making sure patient data is suitably secured, with the requirements put in by the HIPAA Privacy Rule of 2000 and the HIPAA Security Rule of 2003.
-The requirement to notify individuals of a breach of their protected health information started in the Breach Notification Rule in 2009.
+HIPAA is now best known for safeguarding patient data, protecting the privacy of patients and health plan members, and giving individuals rights over their own healthcare data.
+These aspects of HIPAA were not present in the legislation in 1996, as they were added with the introduction of the HIPAA Privacy Rule of 2000 and the HIPAA Security Rule of 2003.
+The requirement to notify individuals of a the exposure or an impermissible disclosure of their protected health information was introduced in 2009 when the Breach Notification Rule was added to HIPAA.

-The objective of the HIPAA Security Rule is principally to make sure electronic protected health information (ePHI) is adequately secured, access to ePHI is controlled, and an auditable track of PHI activity is kept.
+The objective of the HIPAA Security Rule is principally to make sure electronic protected health information (ePHI) is adequately secured, access to ePHI is controlled, and an auditable trail of PHI activity is maintained.